degustujacaistota/en/docs/_posts/2020-07-17-Bez_Gwiazdek.md

 I think the evening was very enjoyable and I'm glad we got to know the minimalist and less formal approach to Fine Dining.

-I think that the price of PLN 160/person for a six-course menu, beautiful dishes and carefully selected, high-quality ingredients is not excessive.

-## The Bez Gwiazdek restaurant receives: **240/250**
 Link to the restaurant [Bez Gwiazdek]

 Address: ul.
 Wiślana 8,